 Being able to identify the joint length field in the tally enables the software to automatically compare a joint length from the tally with a computed length between the two as-built welds.
-For more information, see Distance between pipeline point calculations.
+See Automatic distance between pipeline point calculations, page 39.